usmankhan7327/usmankhan7327/README.md

 ### 🧠 About Me

 My journey in tech began with a simple curiosity about how things work behind the screen.
 That curiosity quickly evolved into a deep passion for creating and optimizing digital systems.
-Today, I specialize in full-stack web development and automation, crafting clean, scalable solutions that bring ideas to life.
+Today, I specialize in full stack web development and automation, crafting clean, scalable solutions that bring ideas to life.
 I take pride in writing efficient, secure code and continuously expanding my expertise across modern technologies and cybersecurity ensuring every project I build is both innovative and reliable.

 ---